HackTheOxidation/libini/README.md

 ### Using `libini` in your project

-Once the library is installed, use the header file `<libini::libini.h>`, which includes the entire library under the `libini` namespace.
+Once the library is installed, use the header file `<libini/libini.h>`, which includes the entire library under the `libini` namespace.
 Then, add the `-llibini` (or `-lini`) flag to `CXXFLAGS` for your compiler of choice.